New Zealand and South Seas Exhibition

 The New Zealand and South Seas Exhibition was an international exhibition held in Dunedin, New Zealand from 26 November 1889 to 19 April 1890.
+A previous exhibition had been held in 1865, the first world's fair in New Zealand, and a later exhibition opened in 1925.

 Organization

-D. H. Hasting proposed the hosting of an international exhibition in Dunedin, New Zealand to celebrate the golden jubilee in 1890 of the proclamation of British sovereignty over New Zealand in 1840.
+D. H. Hasting proposed the hosting of an international exhibition in Dunedin, New Zealand, to celebrate the golden jubilee in 1890 of the proclamation of British sovereignty over New Zealand in 1840.
 A meeting was held on 25 October 1888 to form an organizing committee.
 John Roberts was elected president and Richard Twopeny, executive commissioner.
 Alfred Lee Smith was one of the directors of the exhibition.
 The national government officially recognized the New Zealand and South Seas Exhibition, and granted £10,000 for its organization.

 Architecture

 A site of about 121 acres was donated by the Otago Harbour Board, bounded by Crawford, Anderson's Bay, Cumberland, and Jervois Streets.
 The main building was designed by James Hislop and built by contractors McMath and Walker of Invercargill.
 The building consisted of several annexes and halls forming an irregular quadrilateral with its longest side measuring 1,162 feet and a total width of 465 feet.
 A huge dome 50 feet in diameter rose 80 feet above the main entrance and was covered in eight tons of lead.

 The main building was described as being of Moorish design.
 Inside, there were large arches draped with velvet curtains and bordered by wooden spandrels decorated with New Zealand ferns and flowers, mirrors and baskets of flowers, and a multi-coloured decorated ceiling.
 Friezes above the arches were decorated with inspiring mottoes on gold backgrounds: Fax mentis incendium gloriæ (Glory is the torch of the mind); Forti omne solum patria (The man of courage makes every land his home); Virtutem sequitur gloria (Merit wins credit); and Labor omnia vincit improbus (Incessant toil conquers all).
 A statue of Queen Victoria stood on a pedestal directly under the dome.